LazyGatto/custommailcow-ldap/README.md

 * SOGo: `/templates/sogo/plist_ldap`
 * dovecot: `/templates/dovecot/ldap/passdb.conf`

-These files have been tested against Active Directory running on Windows Server 2019 domain controller.
+This version was written and tested only at Active Directory running on Windows Server 2019 domain controller.
+So, I dont know how it will sync with OpenLDAP or any other LDAP implementation.

 If necessary, you can edit and remount them through docker volumes.
 Some documentation on these files can be found here: [dovecot](https://doc.dovecot.org/configuration_manual/authentication/ldap/), [SOGo](https://sogo.nu/files/docs/SOGoInstallationGuide.html#_authentication_using_ldap)

 ## Limitations